arashnm80/arashnm80.github.io/handbook/streak.md

 title: Streak
 ---

-NZE, MVP, or good enough, the challenge is to keep them everyday.
+No matter of quality level, the challenge is to keep it everyday.

+Streak means a neural path for subconscious to reduce the load on conscious mind.

 > Streak is the most important metric for success.